unplugvc/unplugvc.github.io/_posts/events/2019-09-12-unplugv4-rabbi.md

   program:
   - time: 15.00 PM
     what: We leave from Verona Airport
-    description: Meeting point is outside the airport
+    description: Meeting point is outside the airport and train stations
   - time: 5.30 PM
     what: Arrival at Unplug's Resort
     description: Check-in and find your roommate fot the next days and relax!